firasuke/DOTSLASHLINUX/content/post/2017-09-04-The-Linux-Kernel-Configuration-Guide-Part-6.md

 Choice:     excluded [ ]

+Reason:     You can safely exclude this option as it's only useful for systems
-Reason:     Systems with multiple physical processors (multiple sockets) will
+            with multiple physical processors (multiple sockets).
-            benefit from NUMA.

-            However, systems with a single physical cpu (even if it had multiple cores, since all the cores share the same memory bus) won't see any benefit at all from NUMA and in some cases it may cause more harm than good.
+            Systems with a single physical cpu (even if it had multiple cores, as all these cores share the same memory bus) won't see any benefit at all from NUMA and in some cases it may cause more harm than good.

-            Since most i7s are single cpus and cores share the same memory bus, (I'll only be getting a single node in numa) I decided to exclude this feature.
 ```
 <h3>Memory model (Sparse Memory)  ---></h3>
 <h3>(X) Sparse Memory</h3>